-Learn how to improve conversion rates with an agile site redesign
+Learn how to improve conversion rates with an agile website redesign

 The process is simple and common.

 It’s called a conversion.
-It’s a common action that all businesses strive for, but it certainly doesn’t happen often enough.
+While all businesses strive for this common action, it certainly doesn’t happen often enough.

 The law of averages makes conversions hard to do well.
 Most inquiries never become opportunities.
 But some do.
 When your conversion strategy is calibrated and firing on all cylinders, it is a game changer for the growth of your business.
 It all starts with generating those inquiries.